warpfinance/Warp-Recovery/recovery/README.md

 ## Distribution

-The distribution of recovered LP to each user can be viewed [here](./IOU-distribution.txt).
+The distribution of recovered LP to each user can be viewed [here](./distribution-11487350-corrected.csv).

+## IOU Distribution

+The distribution of IOUs to each user can be viewed [here](./IOU-distribution.txt).